swyxio/swyx-react-typescript-snippets/README.md

 ---

-This extension contains code snippets for React with Typescript.
+This extension contains code snippets for React with Typescript (optionally, with Styled-Components).
 It is a fork of https://github.com/infeng/vscode-react-typescript made by swyx.

 It contains no class component APIs, assumes you use synthetic default imports, has hooks and subjectively better prop scaffolding.

+It does a bit more based on the principle that it is easier to delete than to type, and so that we have just 3 easy to remember snippets.

 ## Installation